 Indian esports tournament organizer Skyesports recently launched its own talent management agency called ‘Sky Route.’
 The agency seeks to create a platform for esports athletes and content creators within the Indian gaming community.
 Hyderabad-based Valorant team Velocity Gaming is one of the first high-profile Indian esports organizations that has been signed to Sky Route.
-Velocity Gaming the partnership on 1st August 2021 stating that the team’s talents will be managed by Sky Route.
+Velocity Gaming officially announced the partnership on 1st August 2021 stating that the team’s talents will be managed by Sky Route.
 The move raises concerns about potentially perverse incentives and conflict of interests, given that Velocity Gaming is a competitor at Skyesports’ Valorant events, and is now managed by the latter’s talent management agency.
 AFK Gaming reached out to Skyesports and received responses addressing these concerns.

 Such a relationship between a tournament organizer (TO) and a team could create perverse incentives for both parties.